 - Vegetable curry.
 My Easy Vegan Vegetable Curry has to be my favourite staple dish – I cook it every week.
 It’s a batch cooker’s dream and very easy to vary.
 I cheat and use a mild madras powder to make it even easier, despite having a book devoted to delicious (omni) curries!
 I must leaf through it again and find one to veganise.

 - Pizza quesadillas.
 Pizza quesadillas was a favourite from our omni days.
 The kids absolutely loved them!
 You can just have vegan mozzarella and pizza sauce or put in a few fillings.
 I’ve been hankering to try vegan pepperoni and olive – I’ll let you know how it goes!

 - Pasta with vegan pesto or some bolognese sauce.
 Check the ingredients to make sure there are no dairy products – some pasta sauces contain cream or soft cheese.
-This is so easy I debated even listing it, but when I started phasing out animal products this wouldn’t have come to mind.
+My wild garlic pesto is a favourite springtime treat.

 - Vegan cottage pie.
 There are loads of different versions of this dish out there.
-My version will be up on the blog soon, but for now check out this unique version from x.
 The last time I made cottage pie, I accidentally made three of them!
 One went in our tummies, one in the fridge and one in the freezer.
 We ate very heartily that week.